Putting the ClinicalTrials.gov registry to work for patients,

 open trials by the study agent

-listing what we call PAL’s Picks – Trials of Interest
+3. By listing PAL’s Picks – Trials of Interest

 (grouped by type of lymphoma, in study drug order)